 A few miles down the single tar road, connecting the International airport to the city, I was still looking for sheiks.
 But what I saw was a generic city of tree-lined roads, flower bedecked fancy roundabouts embellished with jars, teapots, books and forts, ‘white’ brick buildings, construction was fairly recent as this was a new developing city and from the air-conditioned confines of the car all very welcoming even the protective mountains.
 The country, except for the wadis or valleys and the coastal plain, is mountain dominated and in Muscat the rocky wall blocks any cool breeze entering the city.
 One can imagine the plight of residents before electric fans and air cons entered households and commercial buildings.

-Muscat in Arabic means ‘falling place’ and seeing the propping up by the majestic burnished mountains, the blue-green waters, the rocky coast and the undulating sky-line of buildings and rolling clouds, the image is of a place vying for attention.
+Muscat in Arabic means ‘falling place’ but the undulating sky-line of buildings and rolling clouds, present an image of a place vying for attention.
 Mountains aside, a few days in Muscat and ‘It is so familiar” refrain was constant till we hit upon the reason.
-It is so sub continental or Indian minus the cows and insensate traffic of Indian cities.
+It is so sub continental or Indian minus the cows and insensate traffic.
 In the 1800s Muscat was said to have one foot in Arabia and the other in India ‘with the suq or market dominated by enterprising Indian merchants’.
 In 1995, in addition to the Indian population, Oman was a potpourri of assorted smells and sounds of different nationalities making themselves at home and a year later I too joined in the chorus “Muscat just grows into you”.

 Getting a driving license turned out to be a full-fledged ‘war game’ what with right hand driving, reversing through drums and slope test.
 My 10 years of driving were inconsequential as I failed once in the road test for a ‘fast turn’ or was it a ‘slow turn’.
 There were no dearth of advisors and collaborators-in-distress with ‘We told you so’, “you must always turn at the right time”, “check the inspector’s mood” or “I was lucky and managed in one go” the last making me feel a nincompoop.
 Still I was few notches better than an acquaintance who got her license after seven tries.
 To most Indians, driving in Oman means following traffic rules, no cutting lanes or sneaking in through gaps and maintaining a particular speed, giving way etc.

 With driving license safely tucked in wallet and a Toyota Camry as gift from husband, I was on the road dropping children to school, meeting friends over coffee or simply discovering Muscat and its twin, Muttrah.
-The connecting road between the new and old cities passes along a natural horseshoe-shaped rocky cove and guarded by the Portuguese forts, Jalali and Mirani.
-Referred to as the Corniche, it is flanked by British and Portuguese constructions and the quintessential Muttruh soup.
-The mystical Arabic ambiance of cobbled alleys and old houses, wafting frankincense and attar smells, the hawk-eyed and kohl-lined eyes of men and women pierce through your lost soul armour and you re in the Land of Sindbad the Sailor.
+The connecting road between the new and old cities passes along a natural horseshoe-shaped rocky cove guarded by the Portuguese forts, Jalali and Mirani.
+The road leads on to the Corniche flanked by British and Portuguese constructions and the quintessential Muttruh souq.
+The mystical Arabic ambiance of cobbled alleys and old houses, wafting frankincense and attar smells, the hawk-eyes and kohl-lined eyes pierce through your lost soul armour and you’re in the Land of Sindbad the Sailor.